tripplyons/blindsolving.com/pages/index.md

 ## How do I get started?

+The easiest way to get your first successful solve is with the Old Pochmann Method.

 ### The tutorial I learned from

 This one is great because you really get to understand the Old Pochmann Method.